 Abarim Publications' online Biblical Hebrew Dictionary

-The root-verb ארך ('arak) means to be long or to prolong.
-It's used almost exclusively in relation to time, and half of the occurrences of this verb is in the formula " . . . that [ . . . ] you may prolong your days in the land".
+The verb ארך ('arak) means to be long or to prolong.
+It's used almost exclusively in relation to time, and half of the occurrences of this verb are in the formula " . . . that [ . . . ] you may prolong your days in the land".
 (Exodus 20:12, Deuteronomy 4:26).
 This verb's derivatives are: